acorn-io/runtime/docs/docs/38-authoring/07-args-and-profiles.md

 ### Complex data types

 Sometimes more complex data types are needed from the user.
-If the Acorn provides the minimum production ready configuration for an app, but some users might want to use more advanced features, authors can allow passing in `yaml` or `cue` structs from files.
+If the Acorn provides the minimum production ready configuration for an app, but some users might want to use more advanced features, authors can allow passing in `yaml`objects from files.

 Authors define the variable like: